siekiera-a/GithubRepositoriesApp/README.md

 Api allows you to:
 * list user repositories (name and stars amount)
 * return sum of stars in all user repositories
+* [new] get list of the most popular user programming languages

 for any github user.